Maestro1982/codeflex/README.md

 - Smart AI Assistant: Engage in conversation with an AI that asks about your fitness goals, physical condition, and preferences
 - Personalized Workout Plans: Get custom exercise routines based on your fitness level, injuries, and goals
 - Diet Recommendations: Receive personalized meal plans accounting for your allergies and dietary preferences
-- User Authentication: Sign in with GitHub, Google, or email/password
+- User Authentication: Sign in with Facebook, Google, or email/password
 - Program Management: Create and view multiple fitness programs with only the latest one active
 - Responsive Design: Beautiful UI that works across all devices